20 Tourist-Approved Hotspots to Check Out in Portland On Your Oregon Road Trip

 The museum’s main focus is its collection of Northwest and Pacific Coast Native American art.
 The extraordinary collection includes both paintings and artifacts like masks and canoe carvings.

-A few blocks east of the two must-see museums on SW Madison Street is another famous Portland landmark: Portlandia.
+A few blocks east of the two must-see museums on SW Madison Street, we can find another famous Portland landmark: Portlandia.
 This mammoth 34-foot-high sculpture was created by Raymond Kaskey.
-Sitting above the entrance to the Portland Building, Portland is the second-largest copper repoussé statue in the United States, surpassed only by the Statue of Liberty in New York City.
+Sitting above the entrance to the Portland Building, Portlandia is the second-largest copper repoussé statue in the United States, surpassed only by the Statue of Liberty in New York City.

 Food Trucks in Downtown Portland

-Hit up Korean Twist for some of the city’s tastiest bulgogi or spicy pork.
-For Mexican food, La Jarochita is a local favorite.
+Hit up Korean Twist for some of the tastiest bulgogi or spicy pork I gobbled down in the city.
+For Mexican food, I’d recommend La Jarochita, another local favorite.

-One of Portland’s coolest areas and neighborhoods, Old Town Chinatown is a wonderful place to while away an afternoon or an evening.
-Unsurprisingly, the historic district is the city’s oldest area, filled with beautiful buildings that give visitors a glimpse of the city’s frontier town roots.
+One of Portland’s coolest areas and neighborhoods, Old Town Chinatown quickly became one of my favorite places in the city to while away an afternoon or an evening.
+Unsurprisingly, the historic district is the city’s oldest area.
+It’s filled with beautiful buildings that give visitors a glimpse of the city’s frontier town roots.

 Old Town/Chinatown

-Little remains of the Shanghai Tunnels, but hearing its lore makes for interesting conversations.
-(Even if the historical accuracy of its stories is questionable.)
+Little remains of the Shanghai Tunnels, but hearing their lore on a guided tour makes for interesting conversations.
+(Even I’d question the historical accuracy of its stories.)

 Voodoo Doughnut

-If cocktails are more your jam, bring your dancing shoes and friends and hit up the Dixie Tavern.
-The rock-and-roll-themed nightclub is a favorite setting for Old Town evening hijinks.
+If cocktails are more your jam, bring your dancing shoes and friends and hit up the Dixie Tavern (32 NW 3rd Ave).
+The rock-and-roll-themed nightclub is a favorite setting for Old Town evening hijinks, at least for younger crowds.

 White Stag Sign